Vladimir Hamițevici

 Vladimir Hamițevici (born 19 February 1991) is a Moldovan chess player who holds the title of Grandmaster (GM, 2017).
-He two times won Moldovan Chess Championship (2010, 2018).
+He won the Moldovan Chess Championship two times (2010, 2018).

 Biography

 Vladimir Hamițevici is a multiple participant of the Moldovan chess championships.
 In this tournaments he won two gold (2010, 2018), silver (2019) and bronze (2017) medals.

 In 2011 in Kyiv he won Vladimir Nabokov memorial chess tournament.

 Vladimir Hamițevici played for Moldova in the Chess Olympiads: